ThonyPrice/Bachelor_Thesis/Presentation/manuscript.md

 Computer aided diagnostics utilizes machine learning to the classification and assist medial experts in their decision.

 The high level concept of machine lerning begins with data.
 Lets take the example of a mammographic scan.
-Lots of images are collected and labeled by radiologists to...
+Lots of images are collected and labeled by radiologists to have a key for each datapoint.

+A Machine Learning algorithm is trained on this data.
+It predicts a classification based on an image and by having the key it iteratively can fine tune its parameters to become more accurate.

+This trained model can then be used to classify new images and in such a way be utilized as an predictor.

+## Feature selecton